-Activity - Children drape the sheets or blankets over chairs or small tables as they pretend to build the straw, stick, and brick homes of the little pigs.

-They act out the parts of the three pigs and the wolf.
+Activity - Children drape sheets or blankets over chairs or small tables as they pretend to build the straw, stick, and brick homes of the little pigs.
+They act out parts of the three pigs and the wolf.

-- Place a copy of The Three Little Pigs in the Dramatic Play Center.
-If you read other versions of the story to the children, add them to the center also. - Observe how the dramatization changes and listen to the language development that acting out a story can promote.
+- Place copies of The Three Little Pigs in the Dramatic Play Center, including those in other languages.
+If you read other versions of the story to the children, add them to the center as well. - Observe how the dramatization changes and listen to the language development that acting out a story can promote.